 If you find yourself in a rut and have no idea what to make for dinner or your next dinner party, I have exactly what you need.
-It’s absolutely a fantastic way to feed a hungry crew or surprise dinner guests with.
+It’s absolutely a delicious family meal, a fantastic way to feed a hungry crew, or a unique meal to surprise dinner guests with.

 Using chicken thighs makes the casserole even more filling for anyone who is feeling very hungry.
 Each satisfying bite will keep you filled up and your taste buds happy to go back for more.
 I'm sure it will become one of your favorite keto recipes.
 Don’t believe me?
 Give it a try and see for yourself.

 This is my take on a stuffed chile I had in a local restaurant.
 It is not traditional but it is delicious.
 Chile Relleno originally was stuffed with ground meat and then coated with egg whites or egg yolks and fried.